-Investment in subsidiaries is measured in the Company's financial statements at cost less any impairment losses, unless the investment is classified as held for sale or distribution.
+Investment in subsidiaries is measured in the Company's statement of financial position at cost less any impairment losses, unless the investment is classified as held for sale or distribution.
 The cost of investments includes transaction costs.

-Upon disposal of investment in a subsidiary, the difference between the net disposal proceeds and its carrying amount is recognised in profit or loss.
+Upon disposal of an investment in a subsidiary, the difference between the net disposal proceeds and their carrying amount is included in profit or loss.